adstriegel/cse20289-fa24/hw/hw03/README.md

 Write a function that takes in a list of data points, the requested interface to examine (`eth0` or `wlan0`) and returns a populated dictionary containing the statistics for that dataset (see below).

-* `Period`: The period over which the data was generated.
+* `Period`: The period over which the data was generated
-* `Interface`: The interface on which the data was generated (wired or wired).
+* `Interface`: The interface on which the data was generated (wired or wired)
 * `Num Points`: The number of the data points present
 * `Min`: The minimum throughput observed across the data points
 * `Max`: The maximum throughput observed across the data points